Launch rate

 Every good decision ends with one action: apply, ask a clarifying question, request a referral, save for later, or skip.

-Fresh source, clear role, workable logistics, and strong proof match.
+Fresh source, clear role, workable logistics, and strong market signal.

 Tailor the resume, draft the recruiter note, and move it into the tracker with a follow-up date.